Summary

 Example Calculation for an Organisation

-Example: Medium-sized university with 5 TYPO3 instances
+Example: a medium-sized university with 5 TYPO3 instances

-Automated workflows: 4 key processes (Events, Newsletter, Data migration, CRM connection)
+Automated workflows: 4 key processes (events, newsletter, data migration, CRM connection)

 Annual savings: 21,168 EUR